spockframework/spock/docs/interaction_based_testing.rst

 .. rubric:: Footnotes

-.. [#equality] Arguments are compared according to Groovy equality, which is somewhat more relaxed than Java equality.
+.. [#equality] Arguments are compared according to Groovy equality, which is somewhat more relaxed than Java equality (in particular for numbers).